-Vaccine diplomacy: India to gift 5 lakh doses of Covishield to Sri-Lanka
+From India with love: Covishield vaccines reach Sri Lanka

-New Delhi, Jan 28: India is expected to send 5,00,000 doses of the Covishield vaccine to Sri Lanka on Thursday.
+New Delhi, Jan 28: 5,00,000 doses of the Covishield vaccine from India have reached Sri Lanka.
+A dependable partner, a reliable friend.
+Made in India vaccines reach Sri Lanka now, External Affairs Minister, S Jaishankar said.

-It is learnt that the consignments are being sent to the island nation as a "gift" from India.
+The consignments were sent to the island nation as a "gift" from India.

 Prime Minister Narendra Modi had made a commitment to his Sri Lankan counterpart Mahinda Rajapaksa during a virtual summit in September last that India will provide all possible support to the island nation to minimise the health and economic impact of the coronavirus pandemic.